jia0nnn-n/mobo-crawling/README.md

 ## Goal

-Use pytho scrapy to fetch the clothes images, including sales an everyone's dressing snapshots
+Use Python scrapy to fetch the clothes images, including sales an everyone's dressing snapshots

 ## Keywords